ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

-that because the EFA device has a limited TX queue (e.g. it can only send a limited number of packets at a time), it is possible when sending multiple medium RTM packets for some packets to be sent successfully and others to not be sent due to temporarily being out of reseources.
+that because the EFA device has a limited TX queue (e.g. it can only send a limited number of packets at a time), it is possible when sending multiple medium RTM packets for some packets to be sent successfully and others to not be sent due to temporarily being out of resources.
 Implementation needs to be able to handle this case.

 Note, this "partial send" situation is unique to the medium message